mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 <p class="message--warning"><strong>IMPORTANT:</strong>Ensure your <code>dkp</code> configuration references the management cluster where you want to run the upgrade by setting the <code>KUBECONFIG</code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.

-1. If your cluster was upgraded to 2.1 from 1.8, prepare the old cert-manager installation for removal:
+1. If your cluster was upgraded to 2.1 from 1.8, prepare the old cert-manager installation for upgrade:

     ```bash
     helm -n cert-manager get manifest cert-manager-kubeaddons | kubectl label -f - clusterctl.cluster.x-k8s.io/core=cert-manager